 Compatible antivirus programs

-Avast, AVG, NOD32, and Kaspersky seem to be safe choices, and the retail version of Symantec a risky choice based on comments from the forums over several years.
+Avast!, AVG, NOD32, and Kaspersky seem to be safe choices, and the retail version of Symantec a risky choice based on comments from the forums over several years.
 Symantec's Norton Antivirus does not support IMAP and its POP3 scanner frequently quarantines the Inbox according to many reports in the forums.
-There doesn't seem to be a consensus for CA, F-Prot, McAfee, Panda, etc., though typically enterprise versions of some anti-virus programs seem to be more compatible than retail versions.
-The free version of Avast seems to meet most users' needs, but there are reports of it producing blank emails when scanning outgoing mail.
-All antivirus programs with real-time protection (including Norton) can however be safely used by turning off email scanning since this prevents folder corruption and deletion while still providing just as much protection.
+There doesn't seem to be a consensus for CA, F-Prot, McAfee, Panda, etc., though typically the enterprise version of a anti-virus program is more compatible than the retail version.
+The free version of Avast! seems to meet most users' needs.
+Any antivirus program with real-time protection (including Norton) can be safely used by turning off email scanning.

 Safe test virus